UpWords Fall 2018

 It’s been a long time dream to establish a one-stop-shop for vulnerable youth ages 12-24, who are looking for a path to a brighter future.

-That dream came true when Wood’s Homes opened its third campus in the community of Inglewood in July of 2017.
+That dream came true when Wood’s Homes opened its third campus in the community of Inglewood.
 The new facility is now home to 6 programs that provide specific wraparound services for homeless and at-risk youth, creating the EXIT Youth Hub.

 Welcome to Wood's Homes.